warbe-maker/VBA-Message/Implementation.md

 End Sub
 ```
 ## Width Adjustments
+### Width Increments
 The _Message Form_ is initialized with the specified minimum message form width (see [Default Value Constants](#default-value-constants) which may be modified via the public property _MaxFormWidthPrcntgOfSceenSize_ (see [Public Properties of the _Message Form_](#public-properties-of-the-message-form)).
-A width expansion may be triggered by the setup (in the outlined sequence) of the following the width determining elements:
+A width increment may be triggered by the setup (in the outlined sequence) of the following the width determining elements:
   1. **Title**
 When the **Title** exceeds the specified  maximum message form width some text will be truncated.
 However, with a default maximum message form width of 80 % of the screen width that will happen pretty unlikely.
   2. **Mono-spaced message section** followed by **Replies Rows**
 When either of the two exceeds the maximum message form width it will get a horizontal scroll bar.
   3. **Proportional spaced message sections**
 are setup at last and adjusted to the (by then) final message form width.

+### Width Decrements
+When the _Message Area's_ plus the _Button Area's_ height take more than the available maximum specified _Message Form_ height vertical scroll bars come into play.
+However, the space required for the scroll bar requires an reduction of the _Proportional Spaced_ Message sections and/or the _Button Rows_.
+In the first case this additionally - increases the _Message Section's_ height, in the second case the Button Rows may require a horizontal scroll bar.

 ```vbscript
 ' Re-adjust width of message section text and